'Where's my kid?' At Texas border, desperate parents turn to attorneys to find their children

 Those who do have contact with their children get about one to two minutes on the phone with them, Calderon said.
 Some have found out where the children are through family back home.
 People in detention have to receive money from relatives to buy minutes on phone cards to speak with family members.
 The attorneys were uncertain whether the calls to their children were free.

-The fears of parents who have yet to connect with their kids aren’t likely to be eased until reunification happens after a 15-year-old boy had run away from a shelter in Brownsville.
+The case of a 15-year-old boy who ran away from a shelter in Brownsville was not likely to ease fears of parents who have yet to connect with their kids.
 A source with direct knowledge of the situation told NBC News the child ran away from Casa Padre in Brownsville, Texas, run by Southwest Key.

 The shelter had been in conversation with the man he calls his father, but there had been a discrepancy in a DNA test.
 Before things could be sorted out, the child left and is now in Mexico, according to the source.
 The man who the child said was his father is sending him money to return to Honduras.